OCA/product-variant/product_variant_default_code/README.rst

 Configuration
 =============

+Of course, activate Attributes and Variants in Products settings in Sale or Inventory.

+Add Attributes Value Code to each attribute's value.

-To set the reference mask up on any product template 'Variant reference mask' new field.
+To manualy define the reference mask, switch Product Default Code behaviour to Manual Mask in general Settings.
+Then fill the 'Variant reference mask' new field on any product template.

 When creating a new product template without specifying the *Variant reference mask*, a default value for *Variant reference mask* will be automatically